Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 ### Prerequisites

 - A fiscal year has been selected, see [Select the fiscal year](../Operation/01_SelectFiscalYear.md).
-- A fixed posting is created, see [Create a fixed posting](#create-a-fixed-posting).
+- A fixed posting has been created, see [Create fixed postings](#create-fixed-postings).

 ### Procedure